briandconnelly/nicheconstruct/paper/03_results.md

 # Results

 Using the model described in the previous section, we perform simulations that follow the evolution of cooperation in a population consisting of subpopulations that are connected by spatially-limited migration.
-Individuals increase their competitiveness by gaining a limited number of adaptations.
+Individuals increase their competitiveness by gaining adaptations.
 While cooperation does not directly affect the fitness benefits that these adaptations confer, cooperation has indirect effects on the adaptive process.
 Specifically, cooperation increases subpopulation density.
-As a result, larger subpopulations of cooperators experience more mutational opportunities to gain adaptations.
+As a result, larger subpopulations of cooperators experience more mutational opportunities.
-Cooperation can rise in abundance by hitchhiking along with these adaptations, which compensate for the cost of cooperation.
+Cooperation can rise in abundance by hitchhiking along with beneficial mutations, which compensate for the cost of cooperation.
-During this process, subpopulations alter their local environments, which feeds back to influence selection.
+Importantly, subpopulations alter their local environments, which feeds back to influence selection.
-Here, we explore how niche construction affects the evolution of cooperation.
+Here, we explore how such niche construction affects the evolution of cooperation.

 ## Cooperation Persists with Niche Construction

 Without any opportunity for adaptation ($L=0$), cooperators are swiftly eliminated in competition with defectors ([Figure 2A](#fig2)).
 Despite an initial lift in cooperator abundance due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated subpopulations.
-When populations can adapt to the external environment ($L=5$), but niche construction is absent ($\epsilon=0$), cooperators are maintained only transiently ([Figure 2B](#fig2)).
+When populations can adapt to the external environment ($L=5$ and $\delta > 0$), but niche construction is absent ($\epsilon=0$), cooperators are maintained only transiently ([Figure 2B](#fig2)).
-Here, larger cooperator subpopulations can more quickly adapt to their external environment as before.
+Here, larger cooperator subpopulations can more quickly adapt to their external environment.
 However, as previously described by @HANKSHAW, cooperation is subsequently lost once populations become fully adapted to their environment.
-This occurs when isogenic defectors (i.e., defectors with identical adaptive loci) arise via mutation and displace cooperation due to their selective advantage.
+This occurs when isogenic defectors (i.e., defectors with identical adaptive loci) arise via mutation and displace cooperators due to their selective advantage.
-However, when niche construction feeds back to influence selection, cooperation persists in over 2/3 of the replicate populations ([Figure 2C](#fig2)).
+However, when niche construction feeds back to influence selection ($\epsilon > 0$), cooperation persists in the majority of the replicate populations ([Figure 2C](#fig2)).
 We see in [Figure 3A](#fig3) that despite oscillations in the proportion of cooperators, cooperation is maintained at high levels in these populations.